 Think of GDPR as the 1995 Protection Directive, albeit with teeth.

 More control – that is what GDPR laws give the users.
 They are still empowered to place a request to the companies to delete their data.
 But, that’s not where it ends.
 Users have more control over who gets to access that data and how it can be used.
 Once the company has received the request to delete the data, it has to process the request as soon as possible.
 ‘Undue delays’ are not acceptable.

 Not only this, if the company has put the data in the public domain, it has to inform all the other companies using that data about the deletion request.
 They have to ensure this happens by taking necessary steps, including technical measures.

 The organisations can hang on to the data if they are meeting legal obligations or if the data is being used in the public interest.
 In section 32 of the Data Protection Act, newspapers are exempt from the law.
-This is to ensure that newspapers are not stopped from doing their jobs and dissuade the people from abusing it.
+This is to ensure that newspapers are unstoppable from doing their jobs and dissuade the people from abusing it.

 The Wars Have Begun